DialedIn-Aus/dialedin-aus.github.io/docs/_posts/2023-04-06-Sonoff-ZBDongle-E-rcp-firmware.md

 ##### Silabs Multiprotocol Addon
 A core component of the stack when running an RCP firmware is the Silabs Multiprotocol Addon, this acts as the gateway between your dongle and Home Assistant.
 It also runs the protocol specific servers, for coordinating your Zigbee and/or Thread networks.
 Your ZHA or Zigbee2MQTT integrations will communicate with this addon rather than directly with the dongle.
 It also allows you to run Thread simulataneously as well.

 Goto `Settings -> Add-ons` and install the `Silicon Labs Multiprotocol` Add-on.
-On the Configuration page, select your device,set the correct baud rate (115200 for the firmware linked above) and disable hardware flow control and automatic firmware updates.
+On the Configuration page, select your device, then set the following settings for firmware linked above.
+If you use a different firmware adjust these values accordingly.
+* ZBDongle-E: baudrate: 115200 and disable hardware flow control and disable automatic firmware updates.
+* ZB-GW04 v1.2: baudrate 230400, enable hardware flow control and disable automatic firmware updates.
 <img src='../assets/img/blog/Silabs-Addon-Config.png' alt="Silabs Mutiprotocal addon config" width="75%" style="display: block; margin: 0 auto">

 You can now start the add-on.
 Check the logs tab to make sure it has connected to your ZBDongle-E and that there are no errors.